codechefmarc/localist_drupal/README.md

 ```

 1. The `id` of the migration must be unique and is what is used in the settings form to inform the Localist Drupal module which migration is for events.
-2. The `data_parser_plugin` plugin as part of the source uses a custom `localist_json` parser that handles the unique structure of the Localist API.
+2. The source `plugin` uses a custom `localist_url` which allows the URL to come from the settings form, API caching and paging, among other things unique to Localist.
-3. The `urls` does not provide a direct URL, but instead a callback function to allow the URL to come from the settings form, supports paging in the Localist API, and allows the same callback to be used across multiple migrations.
+3. The source `data_parser_plugin` plugin uses a custom `localist_json` parser that handles the unique structure of the Localist API.
-4. The `localist_endpoint` is required to tell the callback which endpoint to use.
+4. The `localist_endpoint` is required to tell the migration which endpoint to use.
 The following endpoints are currently supported:
 - `events`
 - `places`
 - `filters`